datalad-handbook/book/docs/basics/101-105-install.rst

 If you executed the previous ``ls`` command in your own terminal, you might have seen the ``.mp3`` files highlighted in a different color than usually.
-On your computer, try to open
-one of the ``.mp3`` files.
+On your computer, try to open one of the ``.mp3`` files.
 You will notice that you cannot open any of the audio files.
 This is not your fault: *None of these files exist on your computer yet*.

 Wait, what?

 This sounds strange, but it has many advantages.
 Apart from a fast installation, it allows you to retrieve precisely the content you need, instead of all the contents of a dataset.
-Thus, even if you install a dataset that is many TB in size, it takes up only few MB of space after installation, and you can retrieve only those components of the dataset that you need.
+Thus, even if you clone a dataset that is many TB in size, it takes up only few MB of space after installation, and you can retrieve only those components of the dataset that you need.